druce/drafts/ml_for_asset_managers.md

-- who is Prado, background, other books
-- what is machine learning, main point of book
-- There are plenty of books in the market that provide recipes for implementing someone else’s investment strategy.
-Those cookbooks show us how to prepare someone else’s cake.
-This is more, here is some chemistry you should know to boil an egg.
+Marcos López de Prado is one of the most prolific and [most-read](https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=434076) teachers and writers on machine learning in finance: formerly head of ML at AQR, head of quant strategies at Guggenheim, professor at Cornell, author of [Advances in Financial Machine Learning](https://www.amazon.com/Advances-Financial-Machine-Learning-Marcos/dp/1119482089/) which is probably the most popular book on the subject.
+So when he publishes a book on [Machine Learning for Asset Managers](https://www.amazon.com/Machine-Learning-Managers-Elements-Quantitative) it's a big deal.

-- To get the most out of the book, should have ML at the level of eg Andrew Ng and Hastie/Tibshirani. you don't need grad level math, stochastic calculus.
+- To get the most out of the book, should have some stats / ML at the level of eg Andrew Ng and Hastie/Tibshirani. you don't need grad level math, stochastic calculus.
+- This is not a cookbook or a book about the philosophy of cooking.
+It's, here's is the basic chemistry you should know to boil an egg.

 - short monograph, appendices & footnotes start on p.
 125 on the most important parts of machine learning to know, can digest chapters in chunks. could certainly be expanded into a 500-page textbook for a full course

 - what did I like

 - constructive criticism
+  - pretty short, dense, monograph, would be nice to have a course that was the equivalent of Andrew Ng for investing with machine learning.
 - summary (below)
 - maybe we should do an official book group with monthly meeting, on Zoom, each time 2-3 people present a paper/chapter